Should I add transom and sidelites to my front door?

 Transom and sidelites are the windows that can be installed around your home’s front door.
 Transom refers to the window above the door, while sidelites refer to the windows that can be placed on your front door’s left and right sides.

 Transom and sidelites with the right design can make your home’s exterior look classic, modern, or sophisticated.
-When your home builder or contractor leverages them with your overall home exterior, your front entry can be transformed into the focal point for your home.
+When your general contractor leverages them with your overall home exterior, your front entry can be transformed into the focal point for your home.

 Transom and sidelites can also make your front entrance taller and broader visually.